Brad Booker

 Brad Booker (born 1971) is an American producer and animator, founder of the American animation studio ElectroLeague.
 Booker is best known for The Iron Giant (1999), The Book of Life (2014) and the animated short film WAR IS OVER!
-Inspired by the Music of John and Ono (2023), which was nominated for an Academy Award for Best Animated Short Film at 96th Academy Awards on January 23, 2024.
+Inspired by the Music of John and Ono (2023), which won the Academy Award for Best Animated Short Film at 96th Academy Awards on January 23, 2024.